 At first, he truly thrived in the environment.
 They put him under Alan Turing to work on the Kriegsmarine’s Enigma codes, nicknamed “Dolphin”, more challenging to decipher than those of the Wehrmacht or the Luftwaffe.
 And he loved the challenge.
 Crib-based decoding is hard, often consisting of guess-work and tenacity and sometimes sheer luck, but it’s rewarding when after hours (rarely) or days (more realistically) of brain-wracking the rows of garbled letters suddenly make sense and can be read as plain text.
 Most of the messages are boring, however: weather forecasts and routine accounts of submarines and destroyers letting each other know that there are “Keine besonderen Vorkommnisse”, that nothing untoward happened.
 But there is the odd position notification, and, more valuable still, actual commands that let the Allied forces guess where the dreaded U-boats are heading, and so to warn their convoys of the trap.

-It in’t that Sherlock feels a lot of patriotic duty towards the war effort, unlike his brother who virtually incorporates the British Government in his person.
+It in’t that Sherlock feels a strong patriotic duty towards the war effort, unlike his brother who virtually incorporates the British Government in his person.
 People who think they know what he does call Mycroft Holmes Churchill’s lapdog, yet Sherlock knows that in truth the places are exchanged.
 His brother runs the country, not the official prime minister.
 And after all, Winston looks far more like a grumpy bulldog than Mycroft, who to Sherlock has always resembled some kind of stiff and stalking bird.

 But even Sherlock is aware of the dreadful reports from the war on the Continent and the treatment of all who are different and don’t fit the system in Nazi Germany.
 He has heard the screaming of the sirens, felt the bombs setting London on fire, and seen the large dome of St. Paul’s wreathed in smoke.
 He never considered fighting at the front, had managed to avoid conscription on the basis of (at the time non-existent) health issues.
 God, he’d staged such a show for the medical examiners, pretending great eagerness to join up while behaving increasingly strange, having practised how to enact certain ticks and medical issues beforehand.
 He wouldn’t make a good soldier, anyway, with his troubles following orders and arranging himself in an authoritative hierarchy.